ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-welzl-ccwg-ratelimited-increase.md

 Irrespective of the current state of a congestion control mechanism, senders of congestion controlled transport protocols:

-1. MUST limit the growth of cwnd when FlightSize < cwnd in some way.
+1. MUST include a way to limit the growth of cwnd when FlightSize < cwnd.
 2. SHOULD limit the growth of cwnd when FlightSize < cwnd with inc(maxFS).

 In rule #2, "inc" is a function returning the maximum unconstrained increase that would result from the congestion control mechanism within one RTT, based on the "maxFS" parameter.